Welcome to today's edition of the Rush 24-7 podcast.

 I mean, he's everywhere.

-Everything he does, everything he says, gets reported and amplified.
+Everything he does, everything he says gets reported and amplified.

-They just can't, they can't figure out why this isn't translating into love and support among the people for Obama that uh echoes their own love and support for him.
+They just can't, they can't figure out why this isn't translating into love and support among the people for Obama that echoes their own love and support for him.

 I was just reminded of something, folks, and I want to go back.

-I remember getting a call from the Associated Press, David Border, and he wanted a quote from me on this, and he used 80% of what I said.
+I remember getting a call from the Associated Press, David Border, and he wanted a quote from me on this.

-Nothing, I mean, this is very typical.
+I mean, this is very typical.

 The Democrat candidate would get far more coverage and far more favorable coverage than a Republican candidate.